ilovespectra/ilovespectra/LT-22222-L/README.md

 <br>
 Pat yourself on the back, hacker.
 You've finished the hard part.<br>
 <br>
-You can close the Putty window<h3>Unplug the LT-22222-L [Vital step here, because the join uplink is sent when the device powers on.]</h3>
+You can close the Putty window<p>Unplug the LT-22222-L [Vital step here, because the join uplink is sent when the device powers on.]</p>
 <br><br><h2>Using the Relay</h2>
   <ul>
     <li>